 One idea I loved from this workshop: in case of technical difficulties, have video lessons as a backup option.
 Send the parent a quick memo that you’ll send them a video of today’s lesson instead, which you can record and deliver by YouTube.

-Related: tomorrow on YouTube, I’ll share in 7 minutes my fav speed tips for making engaging video lessons that retain students’ attention really well.
+Related: Watch 5 speed tips for making engaging video lessons that retain students’ attention.

 Our focus right now is on helping you make confident transitions for taking piano teaching online during COVID-19, and finding the joy amidst the adjustments.
 (It can be fun!
 I’m looking forward to meeting my students’ pets finally!)